 GENEALOGY: The Genealogical Research Society of Eau Claire will meet at 10 a.m.
 Saturday at the Chippewa Valley Museum in Carson Park.

-A short business meeting will be followed with a program, “Mayflower 101,” by Bill Hopkins, governor of the Society of Mayflower Descendents in Wisconsin.
+A short business meeting will be followed with a program by Alyson Jones, director of the Altoona Public Library.

 For more information, call 715-874-6678 or visit grsec.org.